programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-4.md

 #### Ethics

-Holt and Kefalea's (2025) [Risk Management Toolkit for Open GLAM](https://oa2ch.gitbook.io/risk-management) provides a helpful overview for AI’s implications for ethical research.
+Holt and Kefalea (2025) [^12] provide a helpful Risk Management Toolkit to address AI’s implications for ethical research within libraries.
 They suggest that legal risk areas emerge in using digital materials through ‘potential misuse of open access materials and the risk of infringements due to incorrect licensing’, as well as the ‘adherence to third-party terms of service …’.
 Although speaking in the context of broader digital collections, we situate similar concerns through our interpretation of AI licences.
 Therefore, we see such legal strategies as underpinning broader risk mitigation areas around restrictive contracts and weak privacy safeguards, which include financial risk (from unexpected liabilities, when terms of service are breached); ethical (whereby AI tools and outputs cause harm, for instance the revealing of personal information or causing environmental damage); technical (through platform dependency and forced takedowns), and geopolitical concerns (whereby legal pressure can be applied and leveraged through technology terms of use).
 Subsequently, this lesson advocates for greater transparency in AI tool licensing, and hopes to inform your regular review of AI terms of service, whether using tools for generating new material, data hosting, sharing or general dissemination.

 We appreciate that ensuring AI compliance institutionally relies on informed legal expertise, as well as contracting able staff to inform reviews of terms and services.
-Nuanced interpretation of AI licences must be considered against financial and resource limitations to libraries, which too often hinder their ability to manage and advise on AI usage (Gooding et al., 2025).
-This has led to increases in public-private partnerships, whereby libraries attempt to minimise the upfront cost of intellectual property review, which requires careful contractual design to avoid worsening copyright and licensing risk (Lundborg, 2024).
+Nuanced interpretation of AI licences must be considered against financial and resource limitations to libraries, which too often hinder their ability to manage and advise on AI usage [^14].
+This has led to increases in public-private partnerships, whereby libraries attempt to minimise the upfront cost of intellectual property review, which requires careful contractual design to avoid worsening copyright and licensing risk [^15].
 As such, this lesson sits within an increasingly murky space, compounded by institutional resourcing factors, revenue generation, AI commercialisation, and data access.

 #### Costs